mjayadharan/Biological-VTNNS/README.md

 ------------------
 - Code repository for intership conducted under National Network for Mathematical and Computational Biology (NNMCB), during the summer of 2015.
-- All packages are written in Fortran 90 for faster computations.
+- All packages are written in Fortran for faster computations.
+Please do individual version check (F90 or F95).
 - All the packages used are written by the author, except gnuplot used for visualizaiton.
 - For context of the simulations, please refer to `/.report.pdf` or `./presentation.pdf`.